parrt/msds501/projects/wordsim.md

             print("Enter a word or 'x:y as z:'")
 ```

-where you just have to fill in the arguments to `analogies(...)` and `closest_words(...)` and write those functions, as described below.
+You just have to fill in the arguments to `analogies(...)` and `closest_words(...)` and write those functions, as described below.

-To learn more about passing arguments from the command line to your Python program, see the bottom of our [bash intro](https://github.com/parrt/msds501/blob/master/notes/bash-intro.md).
+To learn more about passing arguments from the command line to your Python program, see the bottom of [The terminal command-line and python environments](https://github.com/parrt/msds501/blob/master/slides/terminal.pdf).

 Users can quit the program by typing "exit" instead of a word or word analogy (you can also kill the running program by using control-C or control-D (on unix), which means "end of file").
 That makes the loop terminate and therefore the program.